Rim destabilization and re-formation upon severance from its expanding sheet: Dynamics of the severed rim

-Similarly to the ligament case, here we use three different sets of $\left\{b_0,b_2,b_3 \right\}$.
 Taking into account the postulated equivalence $N_{\textrm{c}}=N_{\textrm{f}}$, we show the scaled $N_{\textrm{f}}$ with its corresponding dependence on $\textrm{We}_\textrm{d}$ in fig. \ref{fig:5}(f).
-Again, we find poor agreement between the predictions when using as input the $\left\{b_{\textrm{i}} \right\}_{\textrm{ef}}$ derived from the thickness profile from \cite{liu_2020_mass}, leading to a significant underestimation of the rim fragment number.
-Good accordance is found between the experimentally measured fragment population and the predictions based on (\ref{Eq:4}) using the coefficients from either this work, or from the water-pole study.
-Closer observation suggests no significant scavenging \cite{wang_bourouiba_2021_growth} of corrugations occurs in the short time window between rim detachment and full fragmentation.
+Good accordance is found between the experimentally measured fragment population and the predictions based on (\ref{Eq:4}).
+Again, no fit is performed to the fragment data. \myreplaced{This agreement between data and model }{Closer observation} suggests that, overall, no significant scavenging \citep{wang_bourouiba_2021_growth} of corrugations occurs in the short time window between rim detachment and full fragmentation.